sean-rmit/AdvProg_A2_GreenDino/README.md

 - factory tiles not printing properly, try changing all tileptr into chars

 Features that needs implementation:
 - program needs to take in an argument which is the seed.
-Example: ./azul <seed value>
+(Example: ./azul 10) < 10 being the seed value
 - mosaic board not printing properly, need to add space after the patternline to straighthen the divider
 - 1: . || .....
 - 2: .. || .....